cssgunc/carolinacupboard-inventory/README.md

 ### `scripts`

 This folder contains the `bootstrap.sh` script which runs the table deletion and initialization scripts in `db`.
-Consider refactoring this in the future.

 ### `services`